 For many of you that follow the Baseball Rebellion, this video is of no surprise.
-Our baseball players are subjected to this type of instruction on a daily basis from their youth, high school, college, and private instructors.
+Baseball players are subjected to this type of instruction on a daily basis from their youth, high school, college, and other instructors.
 The more I looked into it, the softball "way" of teaching hitting is no better, maybe even worse.
 Girls all over the world are being taught to be unathletic and static in their swings.
 Why?
 Well for many of the same reasons that our baseball guys are being taught the same things.
 There is also an underlying FALSE BELIEF that girls can not move the same way boys can.
-Girl softball players of all ages are often taught in gender specific ways and literally told that they are unable to produce explosive movements.
+Girl softball players of all ages are often taught in gender-specific ways and literally told that they are unable to produce explosive movements.
 I will let Chas jump in and tell you a quick story about what one of his online clients ran into with one of her former coaches.

 A few of my online clients used to go to a former Team USA Softball Player for lessons.
 This excellent player is limiting her own students by saying that softball girls, "Can't hit that way" when she sees our hitting theory.
 She said that "Girls can't turn like that.
 They don't have the strength."
 (Another funny insight is this coach has a Drive Developer and uses it in lessons but in her 'own way' because she doesn't think girls can move like we teach...)
 Now, I have a huge problem with that statement for so many reasons.
 Our own female athletic role models are LIMITING our youth softball players.
 How is that happening???
 Girls may not be as strong as boys in most cases, but every single girl in our program has hit the ball harder almost instantly.
 Girls Can Turn This Way.
 Girls Can Hit Like Athletes.
 Do Not Let Your Daughter Be Limited By Backward Thinking Coaches, No Matter Their Playing Credentials.
-Chas--

 Here is Jessica Mendoza talking about hitting the outside pitch.